 Chief Executive, Manchester University NHS Foundation Trust

-Mark became Group Chief Executive of Manchester University NHS Foundation Trust in April 2023.
-Prior to that, he was Chief Delivery Officer for NHS England.
+Prior to his role in Manchester University NHS Foundation Trust, he was Chief Delivery Officer for NHS England.

 Mark has held a range of senior leadership roles in his career, including Chief Executive at Portsmouth Hospitals University NHS Trust, regional Chief Operating Officer for NHS Improvement in the Midlands and East of England, and several director roles in London NHS trusts, including Moorfields Eye Hospital, Whipps Cross and Barts Health.